-Last update 6 February 2018
+Last update 23 March 2018

-CSD Question 1 - Authorisation and supervision of CSDs
+CSD Question 1 - Authorisation and supervision of CSDs new

 - (a) When do the relevant deadlines pertaining to the review of a CSD's application for authorisation under CSDR (including six months for a final decision) begin?
-Can the clock be stopped on application deadlines when an NCA is waiting for further information from the CSD? - (b) Do the procedures referred to in Article 20(5) of CSDR include also the transfer of issuance accounts and records linked to the provision of the notary or central maintenance services referred to in points 1 and 2 of Section A of the Annex to CSDR?
+Can the clock be stopped on application deadlines when an NCA is waiting for further information from the CSD? - (b) Do the procedures referred to in Article 20(5) of CSDR include also the transfer of issuance accounts and records linked to the provision of the notary or central maintenance services referred to in points 1 and 2 of Section A of the Annex to CSDR? - (c) new Should the CSD links a CSD has established or intends to establish at the time of its application for authorisation under Article 16 of CSDR be assessed for the purpose of granting authorisation to that applicant CSD?

-(c) Article 17(8) of CSDR provides that the NCA shall inform an applicant CSD of its decision to authorise it or not "within six months from the submission of a complete application".
+(a) Article 17(8) of CSDR provides that the NCA shall inform an applicant CSD of its decision to authorise it or not "within six months from the submission of a complete application".